-3rd February marks Time to Talk Day, a national awareness day designed to open up the conversation around mental health.
-Following the ongoing pressures and stresses from the impact of the pandemic there has never been a better time to check in with your loved ones, friends and family to see how they really are.
-Its not always easy to know how to start a conversation around mental health so we have put together some top tips below on how to approach these conversations:
+February 1st marks Time to Talk Day, a national awareness day designed to open up the conversation around mental health.
+There has never been a better time to check in with your loved ones, friends and family to see how they really are.
+It’s not always easy to know how to start a conversation around mental health so we have put together some top tips below on how to approach these conversations:

 Ask open questions – Asking someone how are you feeling?
 Rather than are you okay will lead to an answer that isn’t just yes or no. Other open questions you can use can be ‘How’s your day been’, How are you doing today?